orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 This would cause motor A to start at power 3, go forward for 1 second, then stop.

 I would recommend you start with [The LeJOS Tutorial](http://lejos.sourceforge.net/tutorial/index.html#basic_trails).
-For those who already know Java, follow the start of the tutorial to get it installed and uploading to your RCX, then skip to the API documentation.
+For those who already know Java, follow the start of the tutorial to get LeJOS installed and uploading to your RCX, then skip to the API documentation.

 ## Low friction RCX rotation sensor